-'I heard the train, then I heard the shots:' LSU student found shot to death in car at Gov't St. railroad crossing
+'I heard the train, then I heard the shots': LSU student found shot to death in car at Gov't St. railroad crossing

 Latest Weather Blog

-'I heard the train, then I heard the shots:' LSU student found shot to death in car at Gov't St. railroad crossing
+'I heard the train, then I heard the shots': LSU student found shot to death in car at Gov't St. railroad crossing

 BATON ROUGE - An LSU student was gunned down in Downtown East while stopped at a railroad crossing late Thursday night.